teymurgahramanov/kc/README.md

 # kc

 __kc__ is the `kubectl` contexts manager, written in pure Bash, that makes switching between contexts, adding new ones, and modifying them easy and fast.
-It's ideal for those managing multiple Kubernetes clusters.
+It's ideal for those managing multiple Kubernetes clusters and relying on the terminal.

 <p align="center">
     <img src="demo.gif" style="width: 70%; height: auto;" />